rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 		header).
 The list may be empty.
 Assume all columns if no list is given.

-	<pathName> element configure <elem-id> -specialfont <font>
+	<pathName> element configure <elem-id> \
+				-specialfont <font> ?<first> <last>?
 		Sets a second font that wil be used for any unicode point >= 256.
+Optional a range may given, in this case this font will only be used for characters inside this range (inclusive the border values).

 "pathName item sort itemDesc ?option ...?" has new option:

 	-nocase
 		Causes comparisons to be handled in a case-insensitive manner.
 		Has no effect if combined with the -dictionary, -integer, or -real options.

 ==================================================================
 Original content of README.txt: